Stefan4472/Stefans-Blog/README.md

 ## Project Organization

 This repository contains code and templates, but no blog articles.
-My long-term goal is to make it 100% configurable, so that anyone _could_ use it to build their own blog.
+My long-term goal is to make it 100% configurable and extensible, so that anyone _could_ use it to build their own blog.

 Important directories:
 - `flaskr`: the Flask code for the website, as well as static resources and templates.
 - `imagecropper`: a Python module that provides a Tkinter GUI to crop an image to a specific size.
 This is used to create properly-sized thumbnails, for example.
-- `sitemanager`: a Python module that provides a CLI to the blog's API.
+- `Client`: a Python module that provides a CLI to the blog's API.
+- `example-post`: an example post (including Markdown text, images, and configuration).
 - `renderer`: a Python module for rendering post Markdown into HTML.

-Follow the setup instructions below to install the `imagecropper`, `sitemanager`, and `renderer` modules!
+- `stefan-on-software-api-client`: an auto-generated Python client based on the StefanOnSoftware API (`api.yaml`).

 ## Setup